adonese/noebs-docs/docs/iframe.md

 | hooks | hooks endpoint, to send the response message to the system |

 !!! important
-    `token`: is requested from ebs before hand, by calling: PAYMENT_URL/payment_token/:biller_id
+    `token`: is requested from noebs beforehand, by calling: PAYMENT_URL/payment_token/:biller_id

 ### payment token